GentlemanBytes/hello-world-web-performance/README.md

 ## Wanting to help
 PRs are truely welcome to get a much wider variety of which language/framework performance best, overall!
 Just follow the rules and folder structure and we'll propably accept your Merge Request!

+## Disclaimer
+Yes, we are aware of the fact that these comparisons are not exact.
+There are more parameters which are important for the performance of a web application (OS, virtualization, bare metal, application servers, alternative CGI implementations (e.g. php-fpm)...).

+This project is useful to compare a simple task as writing a "Hello world!"-website with templating with different languages and frameworks and how these different implementations differ.

+And after all it is a quite fun project.

+## License
+All code is licensed under the terms and conditions of the (https://opensource.org/licenses/MIT)[MIT] license.

+## Authors
+(https://gentlemanbytes.com)[GentlemanBytes] - Steffen Beisenherz ((https://github.com/sironheart)[sironheart]) and Alexander Kluth ((https://github.com/deralex)[deralex])